Paranoiddev/Study-Notes/AWS/IAM.md

 Identity access management is where you manage your AWS users and the level of access associated to their account and services they can use.

-IAM is Users, groups, IAM policies and Roles, roles is for AWS services to communicate to eachother.
+IAM is Users, groups, IAM policies and Roles, roles is for AWS services to communicate to eachother or user on another aws account/ federated login from coorperate directory.

+Explicit deny in AWS means If a user is denied access in any policy, it will override any allow in any policy.

 Never use root user, think principle of least privilege and Zero Trust.